aldonline/reactivity/README.md

 ## A more advanced explanation

-`reactivity.js` is a foundational library that provides a cannonical implementation for the native reactivity pattern and provides a simple way of working with reactive streams of data as pure javascript expressions.
+`reactivity.js` is a foundational library that provides a cannonical implementation of the [Native Reactivity](https://github.com/aldonline/reactivity/wiki/Native-Reactivity) pattern and provides a simple way of working with reactive streams of data as pure javascript expressions.
+In order to reconcile sync and async datasources, `reactivity.js` provides Forced Execution Suspension.
+The result is that you can mix and match expressions that are reactive, non-reactive, synchronous or asynchronous in a transparent manner.
+No more [DonkeyScript](https://www.donkeyscript.org/)!

 ## Can you show me some examples?